CodebuffAI/codebuff/npm-app/knowledge.md

 This technique can be applied to various scenarios where asynchronous operations can be started early in the process flow.

+## Code Style

+### Variable Updates
+- Prefer direct variable updates over helper methods for simple operations
+- Example: For incrementing counters or updating simple state, use direct assignment rather than creating setter methods
+- This keeps the code simpler and reduces unnecessary abstraction

 ## End of Document

 ## Logging and Debugging